cjulin6651/Bible-Study/Bible Study/Back up file/Bible Study/Index/Themes/The Fall/Noah's Fall - Genesis 9.md

 In his [[sin]], he winds up [[naked]], just as Adam and Eve's sin reveals their own nakedness.
 Adam and Eve's sin leads to them needing a covering for their nakedness.
 In the same way, Shem and Japheth cover their father with a cloak.

 Ham, is the one who discovers Noah naked and it is unclear if he just made fun of his dad to his brothers or if more was going on.
-This continues the theme that starts with the fall of [[seeing something]].
+This continues the theme that starts with the fall of [[Seeing and Taking]].
 Just as Eve "saw that the fruit was good" in Genesis 3.

 > [!Bible]+ [Genesis 3:6 - NIV](https://bolls.life/NIV/1/3/) [[Genesis]] [[Genesis3]]
 >  <sup> **6** </sup>When the woman **saw** that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it.